matomo-org/developer-documentation/docs/Hooks.md

 #### ViewDataTable.configure
-_Defined in [Piwik/Plugin/ViewDataTable](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php) in line [119](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php#L119)_
+_Defined in [Piwik/Plugin/ViewDataTable](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php) in line [125](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php#L125)_

+Triggered during [ViewDataTable](#) is constructed.
+Subscribers should customize the view based on the report that it is displaying.

-This event is triggered to gather the report display properties for each available report.
-If you define your own report, you want to subscribe to this event to define how your report shall be displayed in the Piwik UI.
+Plugins that define their own reports must subscribe to this event in order to customize how the Piwik UI will display and navigate the report.

+**Example**

-public function configureViewDataTable(ViewDataTable $view) {
+    public function configureViewDataTable(ViewDataTable $view)
+    {
         switch ($view->requestConfig->apiMethodToRequestDataTable) {
             case 'VisitTime.getVisitInformationPerServerTime':
                 $view->config->enable_sort = true;
                 $view->requestConfig->filter_limit = 10;
                 break;
         }
     }

 Callback Signature:
 <pre><code>function($this)</code></pre>